laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

 # A tiny bit better?

-If you don't need globalization in your application, you can turn the [globalization invariant mode on](https://github.com/dotnet/runtime/blob/main/docs/design/features/globalization-invariant-mode.md
+If you don't need globalization in your application, you can turn on the [globalization invariant mode](https://github.com/dotnet/runtime/blob/main/docs/design/features/globalization-invariant-mode.md
 ).

 ```xml